Trapping & Commercial Fur Harvesting

 Depredation permits may be issued at any time of the year by SCDNR for the taking of furbearing animals that are destroying or damaging private or public property, wildlife habitat, game species, timber, crops, or other agriculture so as to be a nuisance, or for scientific, research, or for wildlife management purposes.
 There is no cost for this permit.
 Animals captured under a depredation permit may not be relocated, sold, traded, exchanged, or bartered.

 A depredation permit or license is not required by the property owner, or his or her designee, when capturing furbearing animals or squirrels within one-hundred yards of the owner’s home when the animals are causing damage to the owner’s property.
 Animals captured under this exemption may not be relocated and must be released on site or destroyed.
 (50-11-2570)

 A person may trap on lands that he owns, or on lands owned by others, provided the trapper has written permission from the landowner.
 The written permission must be in the trapper’s possession at all times while engaged in trapping activities.

 There is no trapping allowed on any Wildlife Management Area or Heritage Preserve lands.

-Though no longer required, any person shipping or transporting raw furs, pelts, hides or whole animals out of South Carolina can obtain a shipping certificate from the SCDNR if the receiving state or entity requires one, and/or the fur harvest licensee requests this certificate.
+Though no longer required, any person shipping or transporting raw furs, pelts, hides or whole animals out of South Carolina can obtain a shipping certificate from SCDNR if the receiving state or entity requires one, and/or the fur harvest licensee requests this certificate.
 A conservation officer must be notified at least 48 hours prior to the need of a shipping certificate in order to inspect the package and issue the certificate.
-A list of SCDNR Law Enforcement offices can be found on WMA Regulations.
+A list of SCDNR Law Enforcement offices can be found on Point & Suspension Systems.
 (50-11-2430, 50-11-2440, 50-11-2445, 50-11-2500)

 Special Tagging Requirement for Bobcat and Otter